aarneranta/gf-math/grammars/v3/README.md

 In the same way, the Core language defined in this directory is meant to be the "core abstract syntax" of Informath.

 In the current set-up, the translations go between Core and Dedukti, ignoring the extensions shown in the above picture.
 This may indeed be the best way to go.
 On the type theory side, translations have already been established between other frameworks and Dedukti, and there is no need to extend the interlingual type theory for the purpose of these translations.
-On the natural language side, the option we will investigate is to keep Core as "extensions" as two separate languages, where the extensions are provided by the [ForTheL-based grammar](../forthel/) in "version 2" of this project.
+On the natural language side, the option we will investigate is to keep Core as "extensions" as two separate languages, where the extensions are provided by the [ForTheL](http://nevidal.org/download/forthel.pdf)-based [grammar](../forthel/) in "version 2" of this project.
 This gives us an updated picture of Informath:

 ![Informath](./informath-dedukti-core.png)

 This directory covers the "formal" and "informal" boxes and "informalization" and "formalization" operations.
+ForTheL+ refers to the GF implementation of ForTheL that adds some extensions and is open for new ones to cover more of mathematical language.

 ## The design of Core